hklages/node-red-contrib-sonos-plus/README.md

 - All nodes: !!! property sonosPlayer is now playerName (meaning SONOS-Playername) - replacing sonosName

 - My Sonos node: !!! library.get.playlists: msg.size is now msg.requestedCount

-- Universal node: !!! group.get.sleeptimer returns now "none" if not set

-- Universal node: !!! group.get.state, group.get.members, household.get.groups: members have different data: url instead of hostname, port, ...

-- Universal node: !!! group.get.state does not anymore provide groupName

-- !!! artUri now instead of AlbumArtUri, added serviceName to group.get.trackplus and some others.

-- In Universal node: household.create.group - use a comma separated list with coordinator at first position to create a group

-- In Universal node: new command group.get.members

-- In Universal node: new command player.play.tv

 ### Installation